scmgustafson/games_of_chance/README.md

 - Enter y to replay or n to quit

 Cho Han-
-- Start the game by calling the cho_han() function
+- Start the game by starting cho_han.py
+    - python cho_han.py
 - Enter a bet amount as an integer
 - Enter "odd" or "even" as a guess
 - The dice will roll